Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: introduction

-There exist HE convolution algorithms proposed in \cite{juvekar2018gazelle,reagen2020cheetah,choi2022impala,ran2023spencnn} that do not need offline phase, but they also have drawbacks.
-Since \cite{choi2022impala,ran2023spencnn} exploit model sparsity to reduce computation, they either suffer from accuracy degradation or cannot be applied to non-sparse models.
-For \cite{juvekar2018gazelle,reagen2020cheetah}, model weights for convolutional layers must be stored in polynomial form, which increases model storage excessively. \ignore{, while non-linear layers require ReLU operations using garbled circuits~\cite{juvekar2018gazelle, reagen2020cheetah, mishra2020delphi, garimella2023characterizing}.
-We adopt the all-ReLU Delphi~\cite{han2015deep} protocol as our baseline.} For instance, 216\,GB of storage is necessary for VGG-16 on ImageNet. \ignore{According to Table 1 in~\cite{park2022aespa}, for VGG-16 on ImageNet, the server needs to handle nearly half a terabyte: 247\,GB for ReLU circuits and 216\,GB for model weights, as depicted in Fig.~\ref{breakdown}(b).} In view of these drawbacks, low-latency low-storage homomorphic convolution without offline phase that can be applied to any models without accuracy degradation is proposed.
-Specifically, this paper makes the following contributions: \begin{itemize} \item We introduce a novel HE convolution\ignore{ employing} using the Walsh-Hadamard matrix, which enables output channel packing in padded convolution.
-This reduces the weight storage by 2000-8000$\times$ by eliminating the need to store weights in plaintext. \item Our proposed convolution incorporates latency optimizations, leveraging encryption parameter selection for minimal noise growth and a lazy reduction strategy to minimize costly HE operations.
-Compared to the conventional method, it results in 1.6-3.8$\times$ speedup. \ignore{\item We present a mean absolute error of 5.45\,\% for the proposed convolution modeling and 3.76\,\% for the conventional convolution modeling.
+In view of these drawbacks, we propose a low-latency low-storage HE convolution without offline phase that can be applied to general convolution operators, e.g., standard, grouped, depth-wise convolution, etc., without accuracy degradation.
+Specifically, this paper makes the following contributions: \begin{itemize} \item We introduce Hyena, a novel HE convolution algorithm using the Walsh-Hadamard matrix, which enables output channel packing to minimize the output ciphertexts as well as model weight storage saving.
+Hyena reduces the weight storage by 2000-8000$\times$ by eliminating the need to store weights in plaintext. \item Hyena incorporates latency optimization techniques, leveraging optimal encryption parameter selection for minimal noise growth and a lazy reduction strategy to minimize costly HE operations.
+Compared to the conventional method, Hyena achieves 1.6-3.8$\times$ speedup. \ignore{\item We present a mean absolute error of 5.45\,\% for the proposed convolution modeling and 3.76\,\% for the conventional convolution modeling.
 This modeling yields an optimal set of parameters harmonizing latency and memory consumption, facilitating the design of CNNs across a broad spectrum of parameter sets.} \ignore{\item We implemented VGG-16 and ResNet-20 on ImageNet, and ResNet-18 on TinyImageNet.
-This resulted in memory savings between 2.1-7.9$\times$ when considering both key and model sizes, and achieved a latency reduction of 1.2-2.6$\times$ for linear layers.} \item We implement VGG-16, ResNet-20, and MobileNetV1 on ImageNet employing the proposed convolution.
-This results in 2.1-7.9$\times$ total memory saving, 1.3-2.6$\times$ speedup, and 1.7-2.0$\times$ communication cost saving. \ignore{\item \fixme{End-to-end implementation.
-Communication cost.}} \end{itemize}
+This resulted in memory savings between 2.1-7.9$\times$ when considering both key and model sizes, and achieved a latency reduction of 1.2-2.6$\times$ for linear layers.} \ignore{\item \fixme{We study performance characteristics of running homomorphic convolution operators in practical datacenter environments and show that state-of-the-art techniques such as \cite{} are susceptible to latency degradation when co-locating multiple operators on a single machine.}} \item We apply Hyena to VGG-16, ResNet-20, and MobileNetV1 on ImageNet and evaluate their performance.
+Hyena achieves 2.1-7.9$\times$ total memory saving, {1.3-2.5}$\times$ speedup, and {1.4-1.5}$\times$ communication cost saving. \item We study the performance sensitivity of running multiple HE convolutions on a single machine and demonstrate their impact on the cache miss rate.
+We show that Hyena shows the least latency variation compared to other convolution techniques such as Gazelle~\cite{juvekar2018gazelle} and Cheetah~\cite{huang2022cheetah}.